ParamJoga07/ParamJoga07/README.md

 }
 ```

-- 🔭 I’m currently working on Flutter and Developing Python Backend Service
+🔭 Currently, I am working on Flutter development and developing a Python backend service.
-- 🌱 I’m currently learning Data extraction using python and Nestjs
+🌱 I am learning data extraction using Python and Nestjs.
-- 👯 I’m looking to collaborate with other developers and wish to integrate multiple technologies together and make a application.
+👯 I am looking to collaborate with other developers and integrate multiple technologies to develop applications.
-- 💬 Ask me about  `#RRGGBB` Flutter, ReactJs, App Devlopment,Fast API, python,
+💬 You can ask me about Flutter ${Icons.flutter} World',
-- Java, C, C++, and web development by using HTML, CSS, JavaScript, React, PHP,
+)
-- and MYSQL, Mongodb, ExpressJs, Docker
+In this example, we're using the Text widget to display the text "Hello Flutter World" with the Flutter favorite icon in between.
+The Icons.favorite parameter inserts the icon in the text., ReactJs, app development, Fast API, Python, Java, C, C++, web development using HTML, CSS, JavaScript, React, PHP, as well as MYSQL, MongoDB, ExpressJs, and Docker.
-- 📫 How to reach me: parmeshwar5jan@gmail.com
+📫 You can reach me at parmeshwar5jan@gmail.com.
-- 😄 Pronouns: Param
+😄 Pronouns: Param
-- ⚡ Fun fact: I am constantly learning because "I NEVER SETTLE".
+⚡ Fun fact: I am constantly learning because I never settle.

 ###